vedi/cocos2dx-store/README.md

 - **CCPurchaseWithMarket** is a `CCPurchaseType` that allows users to purchase a `CCVirtualItem` with Google Play or the App Store.
 - **CCPurchaseWithVirtualItem** is a `CCPurchaseType` that lets your users purchase a `CCVirtualItem` with another `CCVirtualItem`.
 For example: Buying a sword with 100 gems.

-In order to define the way your various virtual items are purchased, you'll need to create your implementation of `CCIStoreAssets` (the same one from step 5 in the [Getting Started](https://github.com/soomla/cocos2dx-store#getting-started) section above).
+In order to define the way your various virtual items are purchased, you'll need to create your implementation of `CCStoreAssets` (the same one from step 5 in the [Getting Started](https://github.com/soomla/cocos2dx-store#getting-started) section above).

 Here is an example: